Hom schemes for algebraic groups: Weak generation

 \begin{proof} We follow the proof of \cite[2.10]{booher-tang} rather closely.
 First, $\iota$ is monic: let $S'$ be an $S$-scheme, and suppose that $\vp, \psi\colon G_{S'}\to H_{S'}$ are two $S'$-group homomorphisms such that $\vp \circ (f_i)_{S'} = \psi \circ (f_i)_{S'}$ for all $i$.
 Note that the equalizer $E$ of $\vp$ and $\psi$ is a closed subscheme of $G_{S'}$ through which each $(f_i)_{S'}$ factors, so by assumption $E = G_{S'}$ and $\vp = \psi$.

 For the valuative criterion, let $R$ be a DVR over $S$ with fraction field $K$.
 Let $\vp_i\colon (X_i)_R \to H_R$ be $R$-scheme morphisms, and suppose that there exists a $K$-group homomorphism $\vp\colon G_K \to H_K$ such that $\vp \circ (f_i)_K = \vp_i|_{(X_i)_K}$ for all $i$.
-Let $\Gamma$ be the schematic closure of the graph of $\vp$ in $G_R \times H_R$; to verify the valuative criterion of properness, it is enough to show that the first projection $\pi\colon \Gamma \to G_R$ is an isomorphism.
-Note that in any case $\Gamma$ is a flat finite type $R$-group scheme, $\pi$ is an $R$-homomorphism, and $((f_i)_R, \vp_i)\colon (X_i)_R \to G_R \times H_R$ factors through $\Gamma$ for all $i$ (as can be checked over $K$ since each $X_i$ is flat).
-Thus each $(f_i)_R$ factors through $\pi$, and it follows that $\pi_s$ is weakly schematically dominant.
-Since $\Gamma$ is of finite type, in fact $\pi_s$ is faithfully flat by \cite[V, 3.3.1]{Perrin} (whose proof simplifies considerably when the groups are of finite type).
-By the fibral flatness criterion, it follows that $\pi$ is flat.
-Since $\ker \pi$ has trivial generic fiber, it also has trivial special fiber and thus $\pi_s$ is a closed embedding by \cite[VI\textsubscript{B}, 1.4.2]{SGA3}.
+Let $\Gamma$ be the schematic closure of the graph of $\vp$ in $G_R \times H_R$, so $\Gamma$ is a flat finite type $R$-group scheme, the first projection $\pi\colon \Gamma \to G_R$ is an $R$-homomorphism, and $((f_i)_R, \vp_i)\colon (X_i)_R \to G_R \times H_R$ factors through $\Gamma$ for all $i$ (as can be checked over $K$ since each $X_i$ is flat).
+To verify the valuative criterion of properness, it is enough to show that $\pi$ is an isomorphism of $R$-group schemes.
+Note that each $(f_i)_R$ factors through $\pi$, and it follows that $\pi_s$ is weakly schematically dominant.
+Since $\Gamma$ is of finite type, the schematic image of $\pi_s$ is a closed subscheme in $G_s$ by \cite[VI\textsubscript{B}, 1.2]{SGA3I}, and by weak schematic dominance the schematic image is equal to $G_s$.
+By definition of the schematic image, this implies that $\pi_s$ is schematically dominant and thus $\pi_s$ is faithfully flat by \cite[V, 3.3.1]{Perrin} (whose proof simplifies considerably when the groups are of finite type).
+By the fibral flatness criterion \cite[IV\textsubscript{3}, 11.3.10]{EGA}, it follows that $\pi$ is flat.
+Since $\ker \pi$ has trivial generic fiber, it also has trivial special fiber and thus $\pi_s$ is a closed embedding by \cite[VI\textsubscript{B}, 1.4.2]{SGA3I}.
 It follows that $\pi_s$ is an isomorphism.
 We conclude by the fibral isomorphism criterion \cite[IV\textsubscript{4}, 17.9.5]{EGA}. \end{proof}

+By Lemma~\ref{lemma:generation-by-subschemes} and \cite[IV\textsubscript{3}, 8.11.5]{EGA}, the map (\ref{equation:furter-kraft}) is a closed embedding if and only if it is representable and of finite type.
+To verify these conditions when $H$ and $K$ weakly generate $G$, we begin with a series of lemmas which are of independent interest.

 If $G$ is a finite type $k$-group scheme, define the derived group $\sD(G)$ of $G$ to be the intersection of all normal closed $k$-subgroup schemes $N$ of $G$ for which $G/N$ is commutative.
 It is standard to check that $\sD(G)$ is a normal closed $k$-subgroup scheme of $G$ and $G/\sD(G)$ is commutative.
 If $G$ is smooth, then this is the usual derived group.